How Long Does It Take To Find a Job?

 Length of unemployment

 Generally, the longer someone is unemployed, the harder it will be for them to find work.
-Just under 20% of all unemployed people are unemployed for 27 weeks or longer, which is considered long-term unemployment.
 Employers often have a bias against large gaps on a resume, and long-term unemployment can make them second-guess your qualifications.
-You can combat this by doing things to keep your experience current, such as working on personal projects, volunteering or taking relevant coursework.
+You can combat this by doing things to keep your experience current, such as working on personal projects, volunteering or taking relevant coursework between jobs.

 Quality of materials